Transferring of 78 RPM and LP's -

 .

 Use NAB (NARTB) for some early American LPs.
-Use NAB together
+Use NAB

-LPs.
+American Columbia LPs.

-RIAA is the universal standard (in theory) of all EP/LPs after
+RIAA is the universal standard (in theory) of all EP/LPs

-1955
+after 1955

 .

-Because of that, a mono cartridge is not able to reproduce a
+dale recordings.
+Because of that, a mono cartridge is

-vertical groove signal.
-But a stereo record is a combination of
+stereo record is a combination of a lateral cut and a

-a lateral cut and a vertical cut record.
-Thats why you can use a
+vertical cut record.
+Thats why you can use a stereo

-stereo cartridge.
+cartridge.
 You will get the best result with a special

 costum made stylus for this purpose.

-activate the ”VERTICAL” switch.
+records, activate the VERTICAL switch.

 Further references: